 so I was good on those counts.
 My WHOIS info and my contact information were up to date, and I knew how to disable my WHOIS privacy setting so the transfer could happen.

-This turned out not to be a big deal.
 The most important thing I did before transferring my domain was to back up my site.
 I used UpdraftPlus to send everything to a folder in the cloud in case I ran into any issues during the process.

-Post-Transfer Web Hosting Checklist
+Post-Migration Web Hosting Checklist

 Just like moving into a new house, getting in the front door doesn’t mean the move is over.
 You’ll still need to take care of a few security and setup issues for your new online home.
 You’ll need to…

 In the customer portal settings for managing each domain on your account, fill in the nameservers on your account summary page.
+It’s essential for the next step: propagation.

 If you use Gmail to fetch your domain-name emails, you’ll need to update the settings to ensure it’s checking the correct server.